docker/docs/content/admin/organization/onboard.md

 - /docker-hub/onboard-business/
 ---

-Learn how to onboard your organization using Docker Hub or Docker Admin.
+Learn how to onboard your organization using Docker Hub or the Docker Admin Console.

 {{< tabs >}}
 {{< tab name="Docker Hub" >}}